oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/mvdr_beamforming/README.md

 | 2                     | The output directory (default=`.`)

 ### Example of Output
-You should see the following output in the console:
+You should see the following typical output in the console:

 ```
 Matrices:         1024